Firass-Ammar/Firass-Ammar/README.md

 # 💫 About Me:
-As a second-year student in Software Engineering and Computer Systems at the International Institute of Technology of Sfax (IIT), I have a strong background in software development and a passion for innovative technologies.
+As a third-year student in Software Engineering and Computer Systems at the International Institute of Technology of Sfax (IIT), I have a strong background in software development and a passion for innovative technologies.
 I am currently seeking a full-time position in the field of software engineering where I can leverage my technical skills and enthusiasm for new technologies.
 My goal is to contribute to the development of advanced software solutions in a dynamic environment, while bringing a motivated and innovation-focused perspective to your team. 🚀💻

 ## 🌐 Socials: